thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </html>
 ```

-This looks more familiar, and is indeed less *verbose* than creating two separate files.
-But the advantage
+This looks more familiar, and is indeed less *verbose* than creating two
-of *decoupled templates* is that we can achieve for our templates total independence from Thymeleaf, and
+separate files.
+But the advantage of *decoupled templates* is that we can
+give for our templates total independence from Thymeleaf, and therefore better
-therefore better maintainability from the design standpoint.
+maintainability from the design standpoint.

-Of course some *contracts* between designers or developers will still be needed --like e.g. the fact that the
+Of course some *contracts* between designers or developers will still be needed
-users `<table>` will need an `id="usersTable"`--, but in many scenarios a pure-HTML template will be a much
+-- e.g. the fact that the users `<table>` will need an `id="usersTable"` --, but
+in many scenarios a pure-HTML template will be a much better communication
-better communication artifact between design and development teams.
+artifact between design and development teams.

 17.2 Configuring decoupled templates
 ------------------------------------

-**Enabling decoupled templates**
+### Enabling decoupled templates

 Decoupled logic will not be expected for every template by default.
+Instead, the
-Instead, the configured template resolvers
+configured template resolvers (implementations of `ITemplateResolver`) will need
-(implementations of `ITemplateResolver`) will need to specifically mark the templates they resolve as *using
+to specifically mark the templates they resolve as *using decoupled logic*.
-decoupled logic*.

-Except for `StringTemplateResolver` (which does not allow decoupled logic), all other out-of-the-box implementations
+Except for `StringTemplateResolver` (which does not allow decoupled logic), all
-of `ITemplateResolver` will provide a flag called `useDecoupledLogic` that will mark all templates resolved by that
+other out-of-the-box implementations of `ITemplateResolver` will provide a flag
+called `useDecoupledLogic` that will mark all templates resolved by that
-resolver as potentially having all or part of its logic living in a separate resource:
+resolver as potentially having all or part of its logic living in a separate
+resource:

 ```java
 final ServletContextTemplateResolver templateResolver =